khizer08/Portfolio/README.md

 - CSS
 - JavaScript

-Feel free to explore and customize it for your personal use!
+Feel free to explore and customize it for your personal use.